Endava/cats/README.md

 **REST API fuzzer and negative testing tool.
 Run thousands of self-healing API tests within minutes with no coding effort!**

 - **Comprehensive**: tests are generated automatically based on a large number scenarios and cover **every** field and header
-- **Intelligent**: tests are generated based on data types and constraints; each Fuzzer have specific expectations depending on the scenario under test
+- **Intelligent**: tests are generated based on data types and constraints; each Fuzzer has specific expectations depending on the scenario under test
-- **Highly Configurable**: high amount of customization: you can exclude specific Fuzzers, HTTP response codes, provide business context and a lot more
+- **Highly Configurable**: high amount of customization: you can filter specific Fuzzers, HTTP response codes, HTTP methods, request paths, provide business context and a lot more
 - **Self-Healing**: as tests are generated, any OpenAPI spec change is picked up automatically
 - **Simple to Learn**: flat learning curve, with intuitive configuration and syntax
 - **Fast**: automatic process for write, run and report tests which covers thousands of scenarios within minutes